-- Non-Need Based Grants - Some types of aid (including but not limited to the Federal Stafford Unsubsidized Loan, the Federal Parent PLUS Loan, Graduate PLUS Loan, and private loans) do not require a student to have need.
+- Non-Need Based Grants - There are some grants which do not require a student to have financial need.
 A student may receive such awards even if their original need figure equals zero.

 Regardless of the type of aid package a student receives (all need-based, all non-need-based, or a combination of the two), their total awards may not exceed their cost of attendance.

 If you need assistance with the balance on your MU Account, please see loan option on the Loan Programs Page.